Google's Schmidt tells Myanmar a free Internet can anchor reform

 Newspapers and the Internet were subject to strict censorship under the military but the state has relaxed its control under Thein Sein and will allow private daily newspapers from next month.

 Myanmar is Asia’s newest frontier market for foreign investors.
-Its telecoms sector is untapped with mobile penetration among the 60 million population estimated at a meager 5-10 percent.
+Its telecoms sector is untapped with mobile penetration among the 60 million population estimated at a meagre 5-10 percent.

-A planned modernization of telecoms infrastructure and an expected boom in mobile phone usage will pave the way for the entry of companies such as Google.
+A planned modernisation of telecoms infrastructure and an expected boom in mobile phone usage will pave the way for the entry of companies such as Google.

 Google launched a version of its homepage for Myanmar, www.google.com.mm, on Thursday.